Aphellirus/Webserver-using-Docker/README.md

 This command runs the container from the "my-web-server" image and maps port 3000 from the container to port 3000 on your local machine.
 You can access the web server by visiting http://localhost:3000 in your browser.

 And that's it.
-YAny changes made to your application code will be reflected immediately when you rebuild and run the container.
+Any changes made to your application code will be reflected immediately when you rebuild and run the container.